Rebecca Graf is a seasoned writer with nearly a decade of experience and degrees in accounting, history, and creative writing.

 The purpose is to share the link.
 How you do it is just as important.
 The delivery can establish a long relationship or soften a blow.
 Be careful how you send the link to the author.

 Reviewing books is a great experience.
 You get to read new books and meet new authors.
 That means you are interacting with others and networking as you "work."
 That also means that you need to be polite.
 I know that I shouldn't have to tell you this, but I've seen way too many reviewers who were not polite.
 I'm not talking about in the review.
 Just be polite in the notice you send them that the review is live.

 Make sure your comments to the author when you send them the link are polite.
 It is easy when you really enjoyed the book.
 You can express your appreciation for the book and how much you loved it.
 Even though you might have gone over things in the review, go over them again one on one with the author.
 They’ll love it.
 In fact, it will make their day.

 If you didn’t really like their book, remember to still be polite and ask yourself how you’d like to be approached if you were the author receiving your review.
 You can tell them that it really didn’t appeal to you, but point out the strong points as well as the negative.
 Soften the blow.

 If you do nothing else, just say, "Attached is the link to the review on such and such site.
 Have a wonderful weekend."
 It's polite and gives them the link they were looking for.

 Don't Burn Bridges

 You never want to burn bridges.
-Usually a bad idea.
+It's usually a bad idea.
 Why?
-Because you might find that you need that bridge later whether it is a week from now or a year.
+Because you might find that you need that bridge later, whether it is a week from now or a year.
 Stranger relationships have occurred.
 Who knows, by sending the author a link, you might create a new friendship even though you didn't like their book.

 The author contacted you politely to review his book.
 You need to respond politely back with the link to the review.
 When you do that, you complete the transaction and establish good relationships.
 It also shows that you took the time out for them and made them important.